In the guide

 This guidance is for England

 For the purposes of imported feed and food controls, feed and food is classed as either a product of animal origin (POAO) or feed / food of non-animal origin (FNAO).
-There are different legislative controls for feed and food entering the UK, depending on whether it is coming from the European Union (EU) or outside it.
+There are different legislative controls for feed and food entering GB, depending on whether it is coming from the EU or outside it.
 Personal imports are subject to separate controls, no matter where they come from.

 All importers must be identified, registered or approved as feed / food business operators (FeBOs / FBOs) and included as such in official controls.